SoftwareGroup5/Project-/PAGE_TESTING.md

 <h3>Test Cases:</h3>

 <p>
-As a customer, I can log into the webpage and access my Profile Page.
+As a customer, I can log into the webpage and access my Profile Page.<br>
-As a customer, I can view my current orders with their status and estimated delivery.
+As a customer, I can view my current orders with their status and estimated delivery.<br>
-As a customer, I can view my past orders with dates, totals, and receipts.
+As a customer, I can view my past orders with dates, totals, and receipts.<br>
-As a customer, I can update my account information (name, email, address).
+As a customer, I can update my account information (name, email, address).<br>
-As a customer, I can see my cart items and any low-stock warnings.
+As a customer, I can see my cart items and any low-stock warnings.<br>
-As a customer, I will not see vendor/admin links.
+As a customer, I will not see vendor/admin links.<br>
-As a vendor, I can log into the webpage and access my Profile Page.
+As a vendor, I can log into the webpage and access my Profile Page.<br>
-As a vendor, I can access vendor-specific links (Manage Inventory, Price Updates) that lead to the Client Portal.
+As a vendor, I can access vendor-specific links (Manage Inventory, Price Updates) that lead to the Client Portal.<br>
-As a vendor, I can still view my own orders and account info.
+As a vendor, I can still view my own orders and account info.<br>
-As a vendor, I will not see customer-specific cart features.
+As a vendor, I will not see customer-specific cart features.<br>

 </p>